simonw/sqlite-diffable/README.md

     pip install sqlite-diffable

+## Demo

+The repository at [simonw/simonwillisonblog-backup](https://github.com/simonw/simonwillisonblog-backup) contains a backup of the database on my blog, https://simonwillison.net/ - created using this tool.

 ## Dumping a database

 Given a SQLite database called `fixtures.db` containing a table `facetable`, the following will dump out that table to the `dump/` directory: